Livelandr/ndimsat/README.md

 Also have functions as perspective projections and dimension collapse.
 Works only with trigons for now.

+No vibecoding (excluding tesseracts mappings, i would go insane doing it myself), everything is reinvented by me from scratch.

 Here some stuff generated with it (ported in blender for animation).

 ## Tesseract